timsayshey/Phonegap-Ratchet-Parse.com-ToDo-Example/README.md

 Well, this is all meant for phonegap but you could use it with Trigger.io or just post it straight to the interwebs but thats up to you.

-### Why CFML?
+### Why Railo?

 Mainly to keep the code more organized and easier to read and manage.
-Instead of writing up all the code in one huge HTML file, it is written out in separate files then compiled with CFML in to one HTML file.
-One of the great features of CFML is that the language is so easy to learn.
+Instead of writing up all the code in one huge HTML file, it is written out in separate files then compiled with Railo in to one HTML file.
+One of the great features of Railo is that the language is so easy to learn.
 At times, it's almost like an extension of HTML.
-Plus, since it runs on Java, you have access to all of the power of Java.
+Plus, since it is a Java framework, you have access to all of the power of Java.

 ### This is opensource